jasonbayton/rhino_content/devices/ds.md

 ## Warranty information

-All Rhino hardware comes with a 1 year limited warranty.
-For detailed warranty information, please see [Rhino Warranty](/support/warranty).
+All RHINO hardware comes with a 1 year limited warranty.
+For detailed warranty information, please see [RHINO Warranty](/support/warranty).